meghakprasad/Book_Donation_Application/README.md

 6. SDK used is Android 12(API Level 31)
 7. Pixel 4 Emulator is used.
 8. Minimum requirement of android version is Android 4.4 (Kit kat)
+9. Open the BookApp in your Android studio and replace the IP Address in every java file with your IP Address.
+10. To check your IP Address open command prompt and enter the below command.

+    For Windows

+    	ipconfig
+    For Ubuntu

+    	ifconfig

 # NOTE
 For any queries refer the report and the references mentioned in it.